maouw/sleap-container/README.md

 ssh your-uw-netid@klone.hyak.uw.edu # Replace your-uw-netid with your UW NetID
 ```

-Then, create a directory for the cache and set the `APPTAINER_CACHE_DIR` environment variable to point to it:
+Once you're logged in, create a directory for the cache and set the `APPTAINER_CACHE_DIR` environment variable to point to it:

 ```bash
 mkdir -p "/gscratch/scrubbed/$USER/apptainer-cache" && export APPTAINER_CACHE_DIR="/gscratch/scrubbed/$USER/apptainer-cache"